 The Unignorable Advertising Agency Wins New Clients

 There are lots of ways to win a new account for your advertising agency.
-You get a referral (the default for many agencies); you have a unique expertise (let’s say mobile); you are known as a specialist in a category or geography; you have a kick-ass thought leadership program that gets read and passed along; you are an SEO genius and are listed on page one for your Google keywords.
+You get a referral (the default for many agencies); you have unique expertise (let’s say e-commerce); you are known as a specialist in a category or geography; you have a kick-ass thought leadership program that gets read and passed along; you are an SEO genius and are listed on page one for your Google keywords.

 I’ll show you one more approach below.